tomduck/pandoc-eqnos/README.md

 Usage
 -----

-Once installed, pandoc-fignos is enabled by using the
+Pandoc-eqnos is activated by using the

     --filter pandoc-eqnos